Data transfer API and CLI tools allows exporting and importing data between projects.

 --data exported-data.jsonl

-This will send a POST request to the /import endpoint with a bearer token in the Authorization header and the exported data in the request body.
+header and the exported data in the request body.
 The Content-Type header is set to application/x-ndjson, which is the correct format for the exported data.

-You should also set the Content-Encoding: gzip header when the exported file is gzip encoded.
+header when the exported file is gzip encoded.

 Permissions

 The ability to import and export data is controlled by user roles and their permissions.
-By default, the admin and content_admin roles have the ability to import and export data.
-However, you can modify these permissions by setting the import and export keys to true or false in the content or system section of the role configuration.
+By default, the admin

 For example, to grant the editor role the ability to export data but not import it, you could use following configuration:

-export const editorRole = acl.createRole('editor', {
+export const editorRole = c.createRole('editor', {

 // ...